 Family Educational Rights and Privacy Act

 In compliance with the Family Educational Rights and Privacy Act of 1974 (commonly called the Buckley Amendment), SWOSU hereby institutes the following policies effective November 19, 1974.
 These policies shall be published annually in the Update on Contemporary Issues.
-Additional copies are available to any student or interested party, on request, in the Registrar’s Office.
+Additional copies are available to any student or interested party, on request, in the Academic Records’s Office.

 The Family Educational Rights and Privacy Act (FERPA) afford students certain rights with respect to their education records.
 These rights include:

 - The right to inspect and review the student's education records within 45 days of